yahliru24-meet/Firebase-Realtime-Database-Lab23/README.md

 > Before we start, make sure to go to open the folder from the previous lab, and continue to work there.

 ## Twitter Lab:

 1. Setting up Realtime Database in `Firebase`:
     1. Go to your console and choose your project.
     2. Go to Realtime Database and create a database.
     3. Go to rules and change false to true.
     4. Make sure to copy the database's link.
+V

 2. Setting up Realtime Database in `app.py`:
     1. In the config dictionary add databaseURL as a key and the link you copied as the value.
     2. Intialize the 'db' using the firebase object.
+V

-3. Add in `signup.html` 3 inputs:
+3. Add in `signup.html` 3 inputs: V
     1. `full_name`
     2. `username`
     3. `bio` - It should take a maximum of 280 letters.

-4. When the user signs up:
+4. When the user signs up: V
     - Create a dictionary called user that contains the inputs' name as keys and and the inputs as values.
     - Add the user to the `database` through the child `Users` adding him through his uid (retrieve it through login_session).

 5. Create a form in `add_tweet.html` to add a tweet to the database: